Shillingzheng/Gitbook/solutions/swap/README.md

 While, for [developers](https://en.wikipedia.org/wiki/Developer):

 Your service can also exchange crypto when the connection with MixPay is completed successfully.
 It will offer your customers an easy way to swap their crypto on your platform with lots of [benefits](why-to-swap-via-mixpay.md).
 What you need to do is to follow the detailed API document(**Open soooooon!**).
 With our API ,you can provide your clients with seamless crypto exchanges.
-Your audiences can swap at competitive rates, low fees, the highest security standards, 24/7 support, [and more](why-to-swap-via-mixpay.md)!&#x20;
+Your audiences can swap at competitive rates, low fees, the highest security standards, 24/7 support, [and more](why-to-swap-via-mixpay.md).

 ![](https://s2.loli.net/2022/02/25/2IiC9QNjBLGDtJd.png)

 MixPay provides you the safest most convenient way to buy and swap cryptocurrency.
 Join MixPay and exchange any crypto instantly!
 It might take a while before Swap is ready to be released.
-If you wish to be the first one to hear about the launch, contact us at [**bd@mixpay.me**](mailto:bd@mixpay.me)
+If you wish to be the first one to hear about the launch, contact us at [**bd@mixpay.me**](mailto:bd@mixpay.me).

-​